-Quite how what was originally the London Christian Mission became the The Salvation Army is however something that despite visiting the museum, and reading up about it, I am still unclear about.
-I know when, and the event that sparked it — but why did they seek to become the quasi military organisation that they are today?
+Quite how what was originally the London Christian Mission became The Salvation Army is however something that despite visiting the museum, and reading up about it, I am still unclear about.
+I know when, and the event that sparked it — but why did they seek to become the quasi-military organisation that they are today?

 Unfortunately, the museum doesn’t really explain this, and that is a common theme in the museum which details that an event happened, but rarely as to why it happened.